Hélène Grimaud, Water

 The recording, as well as Grimaud’s playing, are remarkably clear in the rather boomy acoustic of New York’s Park Lane Armory, where the pieces were recorded across several live concerts.
 These events were created in collaboration with Turner-prize winner Douglas Gordon and consisted of the entire hall being covered with water, which reflected its surroundings and was subtly rippled by the sound of the piano.
 The more recent works that appear on the album are at home in this environment and are not short on atmosphere, with Grimaud giving wonderful renditions of Luciano Berio’s Wasserklavier and Toru Takemitsu’s Rain Tree Sketch II.
 Her clarity, however, sometimes seems at odds with the effect of some pieces.
 Whereas other pianists play Ravel’s tremolo as a shimmering colour, Grimaud gives us every note.

-Despite these small reservations, this a very engaging disc and a different approach to the solo piano album – a venture which should by no means be discouraged.
+Despite these small reservations, this is a very engaging disc and a different approach to the solo piano album – a venture which should by no means be discouraged.